How large will our tour group be?

 Your Trip Guide(s)

 Our guides are also paid according to Swiss standards and they are here to make your experience into the trip of a lifetime.
-While our Guides do not expect a tip here are some guidelines should you be so inclined for exceptional service.
+Here are some guidelines should you be so inclined for excellent service.

 I’m traveling alone…can I book a single room?